jp1884/techvolution-vegas-baby/uHow to See The Matrix/12 - Mamet_only.md

 In contrast, "Contemporary playwriting, filmmaking, and acting tend to offer us the reverse—people performing mundane and predictable actions in an overblown way."
 A good director should counter that trend by doing his homework, make his shot list, tell the actor to keep it simple, and then put the camera in the most straightforward place to get the shot.

 Mamet now tell the reader to learn these lessons and go make a movie.
 Either the reader will find someone who knows all technical (and learnable) steps involved or will learn them himself.
 Mamet insists there's no unique skill required to make tell a story.
 There's no genius required.
 Like playing the piano, anyone can learn.
 Some will be better than others, but anyone can learn.
 Likewise, the components of movie-making, like cinematography and sound mixing, are just technical skills, and "directing is just a technical skill.
 Make your shot list."[16]

-So, Stargazer, let's use Mamet's lessons to make a movie.
-After all, Antagonists and Protagonists are both telling us a story.
-To tell the difference between the good and bad, it'll help a lot to know how to make a story ourselves.

-And if anyone can tell a story, anyone can see the Matrix.

 ## Chapter 5 - Pig-The Movie